juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 Nautilus & Thunar detect icons detected by Dolphin. </br>

 20.04.4 LTS has Nautilus 3.36.3-stable </br>
-but latest version does Not solve the problems on 20.04.4 LTS. </br>
+but installing latest version does Not solve the problems on 20.04.4 LTS. </br>
 the problem is also, something else. </br>
 Driver Problem + File Manager problem + something else. </br>